 If I’m undecided about my major, what will my fall semester schedule look like?

 A word of advice: Don’t worry about declaring a major right away if you are not ready!
-The liberal arts and the General Education curriculum are designed to help you find the best major for you.
+The liberal arts and the OLE Core curriculum are designed to help you find the best major for you.
 Most students switch their majors within the first year or two of college, and you are not required to declare one until March of your second year at St. Olaf.

 When will I register for my classes?